 The cat said to him in Irish “shane foel” which means, “give me some meat,” He, amazed at this, gave her the quarter that was in his hand, which immediately she ate up.
 The cat then kept asking for more until she had consumed the whole sheep.
 But, like a cormorant, she was not satisfied asked for still more.

-Apore and his boy supposed that the cat must be the devil, and therefore thinking it wisdom to please him, killed the cow which they had stolen.
-They flayed it gave the cat a quarter, which she immediately devoured.
+Apore and his boy supposed that the cat must be the devil, and therefore thought it wisdom to please him, killed the cow which they had stolen.
+They flayed it and gave the cat a quarter, which she immediately devoured.
 So then they gave her two other quarters.
-Meanwhile, as is the fashion in Ireland, they cut a piece of the hide and stuck it on three stakes which they set about the fire and there in they set a piece of the cow for themselves.
-With the rest of the hide they made each of them bags to wear about their feet, like brogues, both to keep their feet from hurt all the next day, but also to serve for meat the next night if they could get none other, by broiling them upon coals.
+Meanwhile, as is the fashion in Ireland, they cut a piece of the hide and stuck it on three stakes which they set about the fire and therein they set a piece of the cow for themselves.
+With the rest of the hide, they made each of them bags to wear about their feet, like brogues, both to keep their feet from hurt all the next day, but also to serve for meat the next night if they could get none other, by broiling them upon coals.

 When they were a mile or two from the church the moon began to shine, and the boy saw the cat upon a horse behind him.
 The boy took his dart and turning his face towards the cat, flung it, and struck her through with it.
 Immediately there came such a force of cats, that after a long fight with them that the boy was killed and eaten up.
 Apore himself (as good and as swift as his horse was) barely managed to escape.

-When he was home, he put off his corselet of mail, and shirt, and his helmet covered with gilt leather and crested with other skin.
+When he was home, he put off his corselet of mail and shirt, and his helmet covered with gilt leather and crested with other skin.
 All weary and hungry he set himself down by his wife and told her his adventure.
 As he told his story, a kitten which his wife kept, scarce half a year old, stood up and said, “Have you killed Grimalkin ?” and there and then leapt on Apore’s face, and with her teeth took him by the throat, and before she could be pulled away, she had strangled him.